unref-ptr/hardcoded-iolink/README.md

 #### Further information:

-Just did this as an experiment to check how much can be achievd without implementing the complete spec.
+Just did this as an experiment to check how much can be achieved without implementing the complete spec.
 More of a simple and lightweight stack. <br>
-For more informaiton RTFM (i.e. the IO-Link specification ) ;) <br>
+For more informaiton RTFM (i.e. the IO-Link specification ) ;)